Palmiry massacre: First executions

 Probably the first executions in the forest glade near Palmiry were carried out on 7 and 8 December 1939, when 70 and 80 people were murdered, respectively.
 According to the Wehrmacht soldiers who guarded a nearby ammunition warehouse, all the victims were Jewish.
-However, it is impossible to confirm that information.

 The next execution was conducted on 14 December 1939 when 46 people were shot dead.
 At least some of the victims came from Pruszków.
 Among them were Stanisław Kalbarczyk, a Polish teacher from Pruszków, and two unidentified women.

 The circumstances of the last mass execution conducted in Palmiry in 1939 are at least partially known.
 However, according to Maria Wardzyńska (a Polish historian employed in the Institute of National Remembrance), at least 70 other people were secretly executed in Palmiry before the end of 1939.

 In January and February 1940 the Gestapo infiltrated and crushed the underground organization Polska Ludowa Akcja Niepodległościowa (PLAN) ("Polish People's Independence Action").
 On 14 January, the PLAN commander, Kazimierz Andrzej Kott, escaped from the Gestapo headquarters at 25 Szucha Avenue.
 Soon after, several hundred people were arrested in Warsaw, among them 255 leading Jewish intellectuals.
 On 21 January about 80 hostages, including two women, were executed in Palmiry.
 Among the victims were Fr.
 Marceli Nowakowski (rector of the Church of the Holiest Saviour in Warsaw, and former member of parliament) and 36 Jews (including attorney Ludwik Dyzenhaus, dentist Franciszek Sturm and chess master Dawid Przepiórka).
 Another 118 people arrested after Kott's escape, mostly Jews, were probably murdered in Palmiry in the first months of 1940.